 The Discipline takes no stance on the ordination of non-binary or transgender people.
 In 2019, the Rev. M Barclay became the first openly “non-binary trans person” to be ordained a United Methodist deacon, according to Reconciling Ministries Network.
 The network advocates for full inclusion of LGBTQ people in the life of the church.

 “While it will take much more substantial change in policy and practice for the UMC to be a positive force in the lives of queer and/or trans people, I celebrate the effort of those who are striving to honor the existence of non-binary people in their communities,” Barclay said by e-mail.
 “Lives depend on this seed of change being nurtured in all contexts.”

-Non-binary identity is still a new concept to many people, acknowledged California-Nevada Conference Bishop Minerva G. Carcaño.
+Non-binary identity is still a new concept to many people, acknowledged board member and California-Nevada Conference Bishop Minerva G. Carcaño.
 In the spirit of learning together, she suggested adding a commonly held definition of what non-binary means to statistical forms.

 “I know for me, it’s been a journey of learning,” she said.